Interrobang01/scene_manifest/README.md

-# Object Menu
+# Scene Manifest

-adds an object menu
+adds a menu showing all the contents of the scene